dergigi/dergigi.github.io/projects.md

 purpose of this project is to talk to the entrepreneurs, developers, and thinkers who are contributing to "closing the loop" of the Bitcoin economy.

+It is also a [value4value] experiment.
+Listeners can stream sats and send boosts, including short messages if they choose to do so.

 {% include image.html path="/assets/images/bitcoin/projects/closing-the-loop.png" link="https://seetee.io/podcast" %}

 * Website: [seetee.io/podcast](https://seetee.io/podcast)